 - For those who either have or suspect thyroid problems, it’s a good idea to have comprehensive thyroid panels and labs done regularly.
 A well-trained functional medicine and/or naturopathic doctor will know how to interpret those lab reports and translate them into a comprehensive plan for healing the underlying causes of hormone disruption.
 Pay close attention for any signs of depression, mood swings, low energy, weakness, shortness of breath, cramping, anxiety, dizziness or hair loss.
 These symptoms may indicate one of the common nutrient deficiencies that accompanies thyroid dysfunction.

 Too often, the standard of care from primary care doctors is to run a basic thyroid panel and prescribe a hormone if necessary.
 However, these overly-simplistic tests don’t take other hormones that affect thyroid into account.
 Hormones like cortisol, insulin, estrogen, progesterone, TSH as well as the balance between T3 and T4.
 I also test for thyroid antibodies like anti-thyroid peroxidase and thyroglubulin, which are strong indicators of a thyroid autoimmune condition.
-In cases of Euthyroid Sick Syndrome, a condition where TSH and T4 levels may be normal, but serum T3 levels drop.
+In cases of Euthyroid Sick Syndrome, TSH and T4 levels may be normal, but serum T3 levels drop.
 This condition is complex and has been reported in the research in a variety of settings.
 But, there does seem to be a relationship between liver function and a strong inflammatory component, according to the research.

 All this is to point out what naturopathic and functional medicine doctors understand: standard thyroid panels are not enough and patients deserve comprehensive hormone panels along with in-depth lab tests to check for nutrient deficiencies.

 - Maintain an Active Lifestyle